 Murfreesboro real estate is some of the most expensive in Tennessee, although Murfreesboro house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Murfreesboro is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Murfreesboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Murfreesboro is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Murfreesboro who work in office and administrative support (15.06%), sales jobs (13.63%), and management occupations (8.96%).
+There are especially a lot of people living in Murfreesboro who work in sales jobs (11.66%), office and administrative support (11.53%), and management occupations (10.35%).

 Also of interest is that Murfreesboro has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Murfreesboro are very well educated compared to the average community in the nation: 37.04% of adults in Murfreesboro have a bachelor's degree or even advanced degree.
+The education level of Murfreesboro citizens is very high relative to the national average among all cities (21.84%): 39.30% of adults in Murfreesboro have a bachelor's degree or even advanced degree.

-Murfreesboro is a very ethnically-diverse city.
+Murfreesboro is an extremely ethnically-diverse city.
 The people who call Murfreesboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Murfreesboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Murfreesboro include German, Irish, Italian, and Scottish.
+Important ancestries of people in Murfreesboro include German, Irish, English, Italian, and European.

 The most common language spoken in Murfreesboro is English.
-Other important languages spoken here include Spanish and Laotian.
+Other important languages spoken here include Spanish and Arabic.